mariojaspers/QuicksightAthena01/README.md

 5. Hit **Next**
 5. Hit **Next**
 5. Acknowledge that Cloudformation will create resources for you, and hit **Create**
-6. We will wait a couple minutes until the progess says COMPLETE
+6. We will wait a couple minutes until the progess says CREATE_COMPLETE

 # Query a file on S3
 To get started with Athena and QuickSight, we need to provide data to query.
 This data may orginate from a varierty of sources into S3, but for this example we will upload a file into S3 manually.